thecookieswhoplays/sell-app-fixed/README.md

 ## TO-DO List

+-   [ ] Hi uh ik there has been lack of updates since i was too busy w uni and stuffs, i'll try to get back to update when i can (also published new changes to npm btw, forgot to update it when i merged a few pull requests from an awesome contributor).
 -   [ ] Add full support for **Product API V2**
 -   [ ] Make a wiki to replace this long listed examples.